coreos/etcd-operator/README.md

 etcd-cluster-0003   1/1       Running   0          5s
 ```

-## Try controller recovery
+### Controller recovery

 If the etcd controller restarts, it can recover its previous state.

-Continued from above, you can try to simulate a controller crash and a member crash:
+Continued from above, you can simulate a controller crash and a member crash:

 ```bash
 $ kubectl delete -f example/etcd-controller.yaml